Editing and Visual Effects for Film and Broadcast

 To gain a place on this course, you’ll have to submit a personal statement and meet our entry requirements when you apply.

-Within your personal statement (up to 500 words), we’ll want to understand:
+Within your personal statement (up to 4,000 characters), we’ll want to understand:

-• what motivates you and what current experiences do you have in terms of film and media technology?
+- What motivates you and what current experiences do you have in terms of film and media technology?

-• do you have any knowledge of the editing and visual effects technology that’s used in the industry; are there any projects that inspire you?
+- Do you have any knowledge of the editing and visual effects technology that’s used in the industry; are there any projects that inspire you?

-• why do you want to work in the film or broadcast industries?
+- Why do you want to work in the film or broadcast industries?

 As part of your application, we will need to see a portfolio of work to provide opportunity for you to share your creative practice with us.
 The portfolio should showcase your interest in editing, 3D models and animation, or 2D visual effects and screen graphics.
 Ideally this should show an interest in narrative film, documentary or film and TV effects.
-It is best to edit your work into a showreel which can be viewed on-line, as well as other supporting video, stills and the planning work that has gone into making the work if you wish to show that.
+It is best to edit your work into a showreel which can be viewed online, as well as other supporting video, stills and the planning work that has gone into making the work if you wish to show that.

 Any offers will be conditional upon our subject team having the opportunity to review your portfolio, and we look forward to viewing your work.